blues/note-c/test/hitl/card.binary/test/README.md

         web.post unchunked: validate the final web.post returns 200, the total length and MD5 received by the md5 server and the number of chunks sent
 ```

-THe tests perform validation at each step, from each chunk sent all the way to verifying successful
+The tests perform validation at each step, from each chunk sent all the way to verifying successful
 transmission of the complete image.